shantanutomar/population-analyzer/README.md

 * The huge `individuals.csv` file is split into smaller 25 files and stored in the folder `dataFromS3`.
 * The script `scripts/data_dump.sql` is used to load the data from the files into the database.
 * When running with `docker compose`, the script is run automatically and the data is loaded in the database initially when the container is created.
-* The initial load of data takes around 1hr to complete.
+* The initial data load takes around approx 4hr to complete which loads 5 Million records.

 ## Open API specification
 * The open API specification for the application can be found [here](https://app.swaggerhub.com/apis/shantanutomar/population-analyzer/1.0.0).